Nil19/python/README.md

 # python

 Learning Scientific Computing with Python on FreedCodeCamp.
-These are the exercises completed during the course.
+These are the exercises I've completed.

-FreeCodeCamp launched a new Python curriculum which is currently in its Beta stage.
+FreeCodeCamp recently launched a new Python curriculum which is currently in its Beta stage.
+I am currently working on the new curriculum and aiming to build 15 new projects.